tier4/fake_sensor_tools/fake_livox/README.md

    You can edit the text on the right of Livox image(text displayed as "Livox") so that it would be easier to understand which window is for which LiDAR.

-   The following example is for 3 LiDARs.
+   The following example is for 3 LiDARs.<br>
    <img src="docs/readme_08.png" width="600" alt="Example1">

 5. Specify a broadcast code in `Broadcast code` field.